INL/blacklab-presentation/blacklab.md

 ???

-Like I said before, a recent addition is the ability for users to upload their own data to search.
+Like I said before, it is possible for users to upload their own data to search.
 This is the easiest way to try setting up a small corpus with BlackLab.

+You can upload one of the supported formats or define your own in the web application.

-Right now we have a limited version of this available that can handle FoLiA and TEI, but we're working on a much improved version that not only can handle almost any format you throw at it; it should actually be possible to upload plain text or Word documents and have them tagged automatically and made searchable.
+It should also be possible to upload plain text or Word documents and have them tagged automatically and made searchable.

 ---